 Try to use an unexpected color palette for your book cover design.
 For example, yellow is associated with energy and optimism.
 However, using it for the title in a thriller or crime may bring about other feelings and emotions.
 It throws you off the scent.

 Fiction book cover imagery

-Check out these ideas and tips on book cover design for different genres and get to know when to use them.
+Check out these ideas and tips on book cover design for different genres to know better when and how they work the best.

-Both of them should be simple and appeal to the target audience.
-This kind of book covers should give readers a hint at the plot.
+A character and a background should be simple enough without unnecessary details and appeal to the target audience.
+Also, such book covers often hint at the plot.

-The design of the book cover with a scene and a small character focuses on the significance of the moment rather than a character.
+The design of the book cover with a small character focuses on the significance of the moment rather than a character.